pema99/bonk/README.md

 - Full type inference.
 Types of expressions can be inferred without any type annotations.
 - ML-style match expressions
 - Pattern matching both in `let` and `match` constructs.
-- Polymorphism.
+- Parametric polymorphism.
 Functions can be generic.
 - Recursion via a fixed-point combinator named `rec`.
 - _Everything_ is an expression.
 Thus, an entire program is a single expression.
 - An working interpreter/REPL that also provides type information.